 - Easy to use after baths

-- Safe for puppies
+- Suitable for all breeds and puppies

 Buying Guide: How to Choose the Best Dog Dematting Tool